joshnuss/1000experiments.dev/posts/151-supabase-saas-plan.md

 ## Use Cases

-As a user, I can view pricing, testimonials
-As a user, I can signup and pay for a subsciption
+As a user, I can view features, testimonials and pricing As a user, I can signup and pay for a subsciption
 As a member, I can view my payment history
 As a member, I can cancel subsciption